kaiomagalhaes/blog/en/the-art-of-delivering-products.md

   For some people it is hard to believe that an application doesn't just appear in front of the end user and he loves it.
 It has to be seen somewhere, someone needs to say that it is good.
 A software that isn't seen by people who may want it isn't going to be used by the ones who don't even know that it exists.

-Now the questions that he gave me:
+Now the answers that he gave me:

 1. Yes, because the competitors have some refinated products and yes he is in the [red ocean](https://en.wikipedia.org/wiki/Blue_Ocean_Strategy)
 2. No but I can get some investiment